bernie-skipole/skipole/README.md

 ### Final output ###

-When you have fully developed your application, and wish to deploy it, you would remove the lines in myproj.py which run the library wsgiref.simple_server, and which add the skiadmin sub project, and you will be left with your final WSGI 'application' - which can be served by any wsgi compatable web server.
+When you have fully developed your application, and wish to deploy it, you would remove the lines in myproj.py which run the development_server, and which add the skiadmin sub project, and you will be left with your final WSGI 'application' - which can be served by any wsgi compatable web server.

 ### Upgrading ###